ndangelo/type/_posts/blog/2016-01-25-push-wordpress-o…locean-with-bash.markdown

 This is very similar to the WordPress one, and you will notice that at the bottom  we did a sever restart.
 You can give permission to the file, change variables, ... as you need.

-So, this saves me a lot of time doing repetitive tasks every time I need to update and test a theme, you can try it and let me know what do you think, and if you have any questions or thought for making this script better.
+So, this saves me a lot of time doing repetitive tasks every time I need to update and test a theme.
+Another point is that this type of script will work with any server that you have access to with ssh, I have tried it with AWS and it worked fine too.

+You can try it and let me know what do you think, and if you have any questions or thought for making this script better.